The following questions and answers pertain to the 2020 black bear hunting season:

 A) The bow 'Safety Zone' is 150-feet - see Safety Zone Information (pdf, 58kb)

-A) Yes, if the harvest rate reaches 30% of bears tagged in 2018 during the week.
-In the event of a season closure, notification will be on the permit hotline number (609-292-9192), announced on our website and via the NJ Hunting E-mail list.
+A) Yes, if the harvest rate reaches 30% of bears tagged in 2020 during the week.
+In the event of a season closure, notification will be announced on our website, via the NJ Hunting E-mail list and at this number: 609-292-6295.
 A season closure will become effective 24 hours from the daily legal closing time of the day on which the decision is made.
 This means that Segment B would not be held in December.

 28. Q) Can I hunt both deer and black bear with a firearm at the same time provided I have the proper licenses and permits?

-A) Yes, provided you follow the legal requirements for the specific firearm and ammunition for black bear hunting found in the Hunting Digest.
+A) Yes, provided you follow the legal requirements for the specific firearm and ammunition for black bear hunting found in the 2021-22 Hunting & Trapping Digest.
 You may NOT have buckshot in possession while hunting black bear.

 29. Q) Can I use buckshot for black bear hunting?